-We could say that He who is very God of very God became "very slave of very slave."
 That's why most of the people in Jesus' day missed His birth.
 They were looking for a king, not a servant.
 They expected a king to be born in a palace to rich parents, not in a stable to the poorest of the poor.
+And a baby king is wrapped in fine clothes, not in grave clothes, which is what Mary used to wrap around Jesus.